The Bristol Type 133 Prototype Monoplane Fighter and Specification F7/30.

 The Bristol Type 133 was the first British fighter aircraft to feature the combination of a monoplane wing of stressed-skin construction, an enclosed cockpit and retracting undercarriage; yet it is all but forgotten today.

-Type 92 Bagshot twin-engined fighter prototype.
+In the late 1920s Harry Pollard, an engineer at the Bristol Aircraft Company, was tasked with designing a strong monoplane wing to replace that used on Bristol's Type 92 Bagshot twin-engined fighter prototype.
 The Bagshot had suffered from alarming flexing of its wings during flight and a much stronger, stiffer wing was required.
 The Bagshot was cancelled but research into a stronger wing continued with the aim of using it on Bristol's Type 155 three-engined transport aircraft project; when that, in turn, was cancelled the new wing design was modified to be suitable for the Bristol Type 130 high-wing monoplane bomber-transport "Bombay".
 The wing had no less than seven spars for strength with internal wire bracing and was originally intended to be covered in fabric.
 The sudden availability of thin sheets of Alclad (duralumin with a surface layer of pure aluminium that resists corrosion) caused Harry Pollock to experiment with using it to cover his new wing design.
 The multiple spars combined with the metal covering produced a multi-cellular stressed-skin structure, where the metal skin contributed to the strength of the wing, allowing the wire bracing to be removed.
 Thus Pollard had independently, and almost by accident, invented the stressed-skin construction that would come to predominate in aircraft construction.
 It would seem this development was completely independent of the same discovery being made in the USA (the Northrop Alpha small airliner of 1930 is usually credited with being the first US aircraft with stressed-skin construction).
 Don't confuse merely covering the wing of an aircraft with metal with stressed-skin construction.
 A few aircraft in WW1 and lots of aircraft in the 1920s had metal-covered wings, but the metal covering did not add to the strength of the wing.
 Claims that the Short Silver Streak of 1920 was the first British all stressed-skin aircraft do not stand up to scrutiny (its fuselage was a metal monocoque but the wings were of traditional construction, just covered in duralumin).
 The Rohrbach wing structure, as used on the Beardmore Inflexible, did have a central stressed-skin section, albeit it was very heavy.

 Even before the prototype Bristol Bombay had been built, Bristols looked at ways they could capitalise on this sudden lead in technology.
-Air Ministry specification F7/30, calling for a new fighter aircraft for the RAF to replace the
+Air Ministry specification F7/30, calling for a new fighter aircraft for the RAF to replace the Bristol Bulldog, must have seemed the ideal project to use the new stressed-skin wing construction.

 The Myths of F7/30